khristionk2/Khristion_Portfolio/README.md

 ![](images/unemployment.png)

 # Ethnicity Trends
-* The majority of the white population voted for Trump, whereas the majority of the minorities populations voted for Clinton
+* The majority of the white population voted for Trump, whereas the majority of the minority populations voted for Clinton
 ![](images/ethnicity.png)